 Cloud-based service management allows employees to access data from anywhere so that they can work on the go.

-Reduced Control and Visibility
+Potentially Reduced Control and Visibility

-Pay For Features You Don’t Need
+Might Pay for Features You Don’t Need

-Types of Cloud Services
+Types of Cloud-Based Services

 Infrastructure as a Service (IaaS)

-This is the most basic level of cloud computing.
-IaaS gives you access to storage over the Internet and allows you access to IT infrastructures such as servers, networks, and operation systems.
-Popular IaaS providers include Microsoft Azure, Amazon Web Services (AWS), IBM Cloud, Google Cloud, and Oracle Cloud.
+IaaS is the most basic level of cloud computing.
+It gives you access to storage over the internet and allows you access to IT infrastructures such as servers, networks and operating systems.

 Platform as a Service (PaaS)

-Since the provider manages the foundational part of the Platform, users can then manage, design, code, and run the applications.
+Since the provider manages the foundational part of the platform, users can then manage, design, code and run the applications.
 With PaaS, the primary users are developers.